Tech & FAQs

-- First two numerals are engine family.
-Searching within the website or catalog by engine make will provide this information.
+- Engine Code: 2 digits.
+(There are over 50 engine families.)
+Searching within the website or catalog by engine will provide this information.

-- Next two numerals are 1st & 2nd decimal places of the Bore opening.
-The whole number (left of the decimal place) is assumed to be known.
+- Bore: 1st & 2nd decimal places of the Bore opening measurement.
+The whole number (left of the decimal) is assumed to be known.